awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-policy.md

 ### Ref<a name="aws-properties-as-policy-return-values-ref"></a>

-When you specify an `AWS::AutoScaling::ScalingPolicy` type as an argument to the `Ref` function, AWS CloudFormation returns the policy Amazon Resource Name \(ARN\)\.
+When you specify an `AWS::AutoScaling::ScalingPolicy` type as an argument to the `Ref` function, CloudFormation returns the policy Amazon Resource Name \(ARN\)\.
 For example: `arn:aws:autoscaling:us-east-2:123456789012:scalingPolicy:ab12c4d5-a1b2-a1b2-a1b2-ab12c4d56789:autoScalingGroupName/myStack-AutoScalingGroup-AB12C4D5E6:policyName/myStack-myScalingPolicy-AB12C4D5E6`\.

 For more information about using the `Ref` function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.